-Any planning permissions granted pursuant to this policy will be subject to a condition removing permitted development rights for future alterations, extensions and other developments.
-Policy AYJE2 supports the development of all types of local businesses, provided they are of an appropriate scale, referring to relevant HCS policies.
-The conversion of rural buildings to employment uses is already covered in HCS policies and is not duplicated in this NDP.
+Policies GWB18 to GWB21, in association with relevant policies in HCS support the development of all types of local businesses, provided they are of an appropriate scale, HCS policies for the conversion of rural buildings to employment uses are supported and reflected in Policies GWB18 and GWB20.
 (NPPF para 28; HCS policies RA5, RA6 and E4).
+It is recognised that there is greater flexibility in terms of current use and extensions within the NPPF for conversion to business.

-Policy AYJE2 does not differentiate between forms of business although specifically supports agricultural diversification.
-Its general reference to business would support forestry and other rural enterprises (NPPF paras 28 and 161).
-It does set out broad parameters for the development of agricultural buildings and polytunnels, but these do not extend beyond those expressed in the NPPF or HCS.
+Policy GWB19 does not differentiate between forms of business.
+Policy GWB20 specifically supports agricultural diversification.
+Other rural enterprises would be covered through Policies GWB18, GWB19 and GWB21 (NPPF paras 28 and 161).
 Specific protection is provided to retain the character of the rural area with references to scale, traffic generation and amenity in addition to landscape character and heritage assets.
 As previously indicated these accord with both the NPPF and HCS.